 Other payroll deductions employees may elect include deductions for the employee's share of premiums for health, dental, life, and vision insurance; annuities; and higher education savings plans or prepaid tuition programs.
 Employees also may request payroll deduction for payment of membership dues to professional organizations and certain charitable contributions approved by the board.
+The employee should file a written request identifying the organization, specifying the number of pay periods per year the deduction shall be made within 30 days or continuation of deductions by August 15, 2018.
+Deductions shall be made in equal amounts per pay period for the number of pay periods specified by the employee until the employee requests in writing that the deductions be discontinued.
+The District may charge an administrative fee for making the deduction, which shall not exceed the actual administrative cost or the lowest fee the District charges for similar salary deductions, whichever is less.
 Salary deductions are automatically made for unauthorized or unpaid leave.